gdlc/STAT_COMP/INCLASS/INCLASS_16.md

  **1) Confidence bands using methods previoulsy discussed in class**

-We discuss how to produce confidence bands for predictions by:
+We discussed how to produce confidence bands for predictions by:
    - Producing a CI for the linear predictor
    - Mapping that CI into a probability scale using the inverse-logit (`theta=exp(x'b)/(1+exp(x'b))`).